Ibraheem-Mohsin/Brain-Computer-Interface--FYP/README.md

 - Acquire EEG signals using the NeuroWorks system for mental‑command recognition.
 - Develop a hybrid CNN‑LSTM architecture for accurate EEG classification.
-- Build a real‑time system for wheelchair control using Arduino.
+- Build a real‑time system for wheelchair control using Arduino controller.
 - Implement a robust preprocessing and signal‑cleaning pipeline.

 ---